yu3san3/PrettyFormatter/README.md

 ```

 ### Formatting Other Objects
-Additionally, You can format any other valid object like this:
+You can format any other valid object like this:
 ```swift
 import PrettyFormatter